IOsetting/stc8prog/README.md

 #  stc8prog - STC MCU ISP flash tool

-stc8prog is a command line flash programming tool for STC 8051 series microcontrollers, Currently, only STC8H/STC8G/STC8A8K64D4, STC15 (FWVER > 0x72) series are supported.
+stc8prog is a command line flash programming tool for STC 8051 series microcontrollers, Currently, only STC8H/STC8G/STC8A, STC15 (FWVER > 0x72) series are supported.

-Since stcgal does not supported STC8H/STC8G/STC8A8K64D4 and has not been updated for a long time, the tool is designed to solve flash STC8H/STC8G/STC8A8K64D4 series microcontrollers in Linux.

 STC microcontrollers have an UART/USB based boot strap loader (BSL).
 It utilizes a packet-based protocol to flash the code memory and IAP memory over